nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 (**G1, scalability**, addresses P1).

 The implementation of new sources should be as easy as possible by providing a small, concise interface that should closely match the current interface.
-Sources will still be able to setup, execute a running routine, and clean up after themselves.
+Sources will still be able to setup (open resources), fill a raw byte buffer, and close resources again.
 Sources will be free of parsing logic, enabling clear separation of concerns regarding I/O and compute.
 Their only task should be to ingest raw bytes into buffers as fast as possible.
 After the redesign, a source should be easy to digest and contain only the state necessary to manage the connection to an external system/device.